ghost2238/engine-ex/README.md

 ## Current status
 Very alpha, the codebase still contains testcode for a specific game (FOnline) that I'm testing the framework with.
-Most likely it will crash if you try to use it without knowing exactly what you are doing since there's a lot of assumptions in the hooking code now, leading to different calling conventions not being handled properly.
+Most likely it will crash if you try to use it without knowing exactly what you are doing since there's a lot of assumptions in the hooking code right now.

 Compared to other hooking libraries, it's still very limited.